mouchar/gooddata-cn-tools/k3d/README.md

     Options are:
       -c - create cluster
-      -H authHost - public hostname for Dex [default: localhost]
+      -H authHost - public hostname for Dex [default: localhost] -p registryPort - port of local docker registry [default: 5050]
 ```

 The option `-H authHost` is useful for deploying in public cloud, where the
 cloud VM has some DNS alias.

+The option `-p registryPort` allows you to customize port where local insecure
+registry runs.
+This registry is used for local image caching to save bandwidth
+during installation.

+`-c` should be used to create or recreate cluster.
+If you want just update
+existing cluster, do not use this parameter.
+Script will perform helm upgrade
+of all components within existing cluster.

 ## Usage
 ```